 “I felt God leading me to give a donation.
 I simply handed Angie a check for $50 for school needs and walked away.
 I never dreamed that this simple act of obedience would be the start of an international ministry,” Rhonda recalls.

 In February 2009 when Rhonda accompanied a mission team from Indian Springs Holiness Camp Meeting to Choluteca, Honduras, her heart was deeply touched by the overwhelming poverty and lack of education.
 She met a beautiful brown-eyed Honduran child named Lizzie.
 Lizzie and her family lived in a 6’ x 8’ slatted home.
 The walls had huge cracks; the floor was mud and everything the family owned was in plastic bags.
 However, the child’s radiant face inspired the beginning of a ministry in Honduras that has improved the lives of hundreds of students and their families since 2009.

 “What if I had not been obedient?
 What blessings would I have missed?
 The more I obeyed God, the more of His kingdom He entrusted me with.
 The more God entrusted me with, the more blessings I received from Him.”
 Rhonda Holton, Founder

-Today, scholarships are provided for over 150 elementary-high school students through The Lizzie Project.
-In addition, financial support is raised by WGM and The Lizzie Project for vocational and nursing school programs.
+Today, scholarships are provided for over 200 elementary-high school students and nursing students through The Lizzie Project.
+In addition, financial support is raised by WGM and The Lizzie Project for nursing school programs.
 This support provides the means for students to have greater financial opportunities for their future, their families and communities.
 Mission teams for The Lizzie Project also touch the lives of Hondurans through village outreach, teaching, spiritual leadership and sharing the love of Christ.